Sweet Corn Integrated Pest Management

 Educational presentations are given throughout the year.
 Educational talks are provided for the Maine Vegetable and Small Fruit Growers Association annual summer twilight meetings and annual winter meeting.
 Lecture and discussion sessions for smaller regional grower meetings are given around the state.
 Presentations to civic and professional organizations help educate the general public about issues in vegetable pest management.

-A second function of UMaine Extension Sweet Corn IPM activities is the educational/on-farm IPM demonstration program for individual growers.
+The second function of UMaine Extension Sweet Corn IPM activities is the educational/on-farm IPM demonstration program for individual growers.
 From 12 to 16 growers have enrolled in this IPM training program each year.
 Insect monitoring equipment including pheromone traps is provided for the grower’s use.
 Weekly, the grower participates in a scouting/training session with the IPM program staff, usually the scout.
 Together they monitor the pest situation in one sweet corn field.
 Training sessions include discussion of management options, and a short written report of the observations made and options discussed is left with the grower.

 As a third function, the UMaine Extension Sweet Corn IPM Program serves as a resource for growers having difficulty with one or more of the many aspects of sweet corn and vegetable pest management.
 This has included such things as helping growers identify the cause of damage to corn or other vegetables or to determine the flaws in their management program which allowed the damage to occur.
 More commonly it takes the form of answering or researching grower questions.
 Through literature search and contacts with UMaine Extension and research personnel in other states, growers are assisted in resolving difficult to answer questions.
-Observations made during these grower visits serves as data to formulate the vegetable pest messages.
+Observations made during these grower visits serve as data to formulate the vegetable pest messages.

 The UMaine Extension Sweet Corn IPM Program adapts and improves each year in response to the needs of its clientele.
-End of season survey responses from growers are used to assess the educational needs and as evaluation of previous activities.
+End of season survey responses from growers are used to assess the educational needs and an evaluation of previous activities.
 Growers have rated the UMaine Extension Sweet Corn IPM Program as excellent and very useful to them on these surveys.
 There are numerous specific examples of the impact of the IPM program in achieving better pest control with reduced use of pesticides.
 The impact varies from year to year, depending on pest pressure.

 UMaine Extension’s success in reaching the sweet corn industry at large makes it difficult to measure the difference in pesticide use directly attributable to the program.
 This is because there are few growers in Maine not impacted by the UMaine Extension Sweet Corn IPM Program in some aspect.
 Nevertheless, comparisons made between growers that have and have not yet participated in the educational on-farm demonstration sessions have shown that as a result of contact with the UMaine Extension IPM Program growers have achieved decreases to pest damage, and have maintained or improved insect control usually with decreased use of insecticides.
-In 1994, growers participating in the UMaine Extension Sweet Corn IPM Program reduced spray applications anywhere from 2 to 10, with an increased profitability of $40 to $230 per acre.
+In 1994, growers participating in the UMaine Extension Sweet Corn IPM Program reduced spray applications anywhere from two to ten, with increased profitability of $40 to $230 per acre.
 Information generated from serving the commercial vegetable industry serves as a resource for UMaine Extension county educators and home gardeners.